Account

 Definition:

-A Relative Path means the location of a file or folder relative to your current directory.
+Relative path means the path of a file or folder relative to your current directory.

-When you are in the terminal, you write the path of the file or folder starting from your current location instead of the root directory.
+When you are in the terminal, you write the path of the file or folder from your current location.

 Syntax: